gotitsingh13/kaggle-covid-19/README.md

 ## notebooks
 Jupyter notebooks.
-Namoing convention is a number (for ordering), the creator's initials, and a short '-' delimited descriptions, e.g. '1.0-gks-initial-data-exploration'
+Naming convention is a number (for ordering), the creator's initials, and a short '-' delimited descriptions, e.g. '1.0-gks-initial-data-exploration'

 ## references